NicolasMRamos/routes_app/README.md

 # University Project - Routes App

+This group project consists on an "app" I developed for the *Desenho de Algoritmos* (DA) class in my second year, second semester in FEUP.

 ## Description

 The project consists of an algorithm that finds the smallest path possible between 2 points A and B.